witlat/nFAPI-ready/README.md

 > make

-You should now have a compiled executable simply called VNF.
-Execute it while the PNF.py is running (otherwise the connection will fail) by passing to it the local IP and port that PNF is listening on
+You should now have a compiled executable simply called PNF.
+Execute it while the VNF.py is running (otherwise the connection will fail) by passing to it the local IP and port that VNF is listening on
-> ./VNF 127.0.0.1 22222
+> ./PNF 127.0.0.1 22222

-This should print out the message contents received by PNF in the first terminal instance.
+This should print out the message contents received by VNF in the first terminal instance.
 Both components should then terminate.